In order to achieve IFAW’s vision of animals and people thriving together, we follow key principles in our work.

 Working animals are used for activities such as carrying goods, agriculture, law enforcement and therapy.
 The daily care of these animals must meet all requirements for physical, behavioral and mental health.
-Animals must not be forced to exert themselves to excess, work under harsh conditions where these cause undue stress or injury, or be trained or motivated by punitive means.
+Animals must not be trained or motivated by punitive means, forced to exert themselves to excess, or work under harsh conditions causing undue stress or injury.
 Equipment must be comfortable and not cause pain or injury.
 Animals must be allowed adequate rest and opportunities to relax and exercise natural behaviors.

 Military search and rescue and therapy animals in particular must also be ensured outlets for coping with the emotional burdens that they absorb through their work.

 the use of animals in science and in medical and non-medical preparations